 Don't assume that you're limited to growing succulents in traditional flower pots.
 Because they're so flexible, they can be grown in just about any container.
 We've even seen succulents planted in a shoe.
 Below are some options for unique potted succulent ideas.

 Hollow out some logs or stumps and fill them with soil.
 Plant the succulents inside for an inexpensive, natural look.
-An old birdbath or fountain makes a wonderful home for these plants.
+An old birdbath or fountain makes a beautiful home for these plants.
 So do old watering cans.
-Because succulents don’t require ample amounts of water, you can plant them into furniture.
+Because succulents don't require ample amounts of water, you can plant them into furniture.
 Remove the center slat of a farmhouse table and replace it with a succulent garden.
 Grow succulents along the center of your coffee table.
 Smaller containers make your succulent garden portable.
 Use it as the centerpiece one night at dinner, then move it to your foyer to greet you with freshness when you enter the house.

 Succulents with a trailing habit are best planted where they can hang vertically.
 If they're placed on a flat surface, the leaves may become damaged when they come in contact with it.
 However, you're not limited to planting them in hanging baskets.
 You can plant hanging succulents in window boxes, where they can create a cascading design along the exterior of your home.
 Hanging succulents grow well out of rock walls or hanging over arbors and trellises.
 You can even plant them in cracks in your landscape stones.